-Option 1: Product catalogue via Facebook Business Manager
+Option 1: Product catalog via Facebook Business Manager

-This feature directly uses your business profile on Facebook and allows you to choose a new or existing catalogue.
+This feature directly uses your business profile on Facebook and allows you to choose a new or existing catalog.

 In the Facebook Business Manager, under Settings, select the “People and Elements” function and then “Catalog” and “Add.”